darrarski/DRNet/README.md

 ## Credits

 DRNet library takes some ideas from [Alamofire by Mattt Thompson](https://github.com/Alamofire/Alamofire) with more object oriented architecure and easy extensibility.

+The library uses code from [CryptoSwift by Marcin Krzyzanowski](https://github.com/krzyzanowskim/CryptoSwift) to compute MD5 hashes for cached network requests.